Silencing the Past

 Silencing the Past: Power and the Production of History is a 1995 history book by Haitian historian Michel-Rolph Trouillot.
 The twentieth-anniversary edition features a foreword by Hazel V. Carby on the impact of Trouillot's work on postcolonial studies.
 Trouillot was an Anthropology and Social Sciences professor at the University of Chicago.

 Synopsis

 Silencing the Past is a meditation on the characteristics of power and how it influences the creation and recording of histories.
 Spanning examples from The Alamo and Christopher Columbus to the position of the Haitian Revolution in the collective memory of Western society, Trouillot analyzes conventional historical narratives to understand why certain parts of history are remembered when others are not.

+Contents

+Trouillot's book features a brief prologue and an epilogue in addition to its five core chapters: